thefind/TFBarcodeScanner/README.md

 TFBarcodeScanner
 ================

-Scan barcodes in iOS7 with elegance and ease
+Scan barcodes with elegance and ease

 ![screenshot](https://raw.githubusercontent.com/thefind/TFBarcodeScanner/master/Screenshots/screenshot.png)

-iOS7 provides barcode scanning as part of the AV Framework, but it takes some work to figure it all out and then set it up to be efficient and robust.
+iOS provides barcode scanning as part of the AV Framework, but it takes some work to figure it all out and then set it up to be efficient and robust.
 TFBarcodeScanner makes it super easy: create a view controller subclass of `TFBarcodeScannerViewController`, override `barcodeWasScanned`, and you are scanning barcodes!